GraphQLGuide/apollo-datasource-mongodb/README.md

 }
 ```

 If you're passing a Mongoose model rather than a collection, Mongoose will be used for data fetching.
-All transformations definded on that model (virtuals, plugins, etc.) will be applied to your data before caching, just like you would expect it.
+All transformations defined on that model (virtuals, plugins, etc.) will be applied to your data before caching, just like you would expect it.
 If you're using reference fields, you might be interested in checking out [mongoose-autopopulate](https://www.npmjs.com/package/mongoose-autopopulate).

 ### Batching